EJGibson/IdeaFactory/to_do_checklist.md

 ####Resources for Ideation Phase
 *
 Excellent set of resources on page 7 of SRG - research and pull in the best ideas from these.
+Check links - and pull in here.